graphcore/keras/keras/ipu/docs/keras.rst

 ===========================================

-To pipeline a ``Functional`` model you are writing yourself, each layer call must happen within the scope of an `keras.ipu.PipelineStage` context.
+To pipeline a ``Functional`` model you are writing yourself, each layer call must happen within the scope of an :py:class:`keras.ipu.PipelineStage` context.

 For example, a simple four layer ``Functional`` model could be assigned to two different pipeline stages as follows: